AugurProject/augur-walkthrough/portfolio.md

 ### Designated Reporters

-- [ ] Verify designated reporter can claim correct amount for reporting in fee window (should be additional REP if they reported correctly plus original amount staked)
+- [x] Verify designated reporter can claim correct amount of REP on successfully reported outcome.
+- [ ] Verify designated reporter gets portion of trading fees in ETH
-- [ ] Verify designated reporter can reclaim correct amount of REP on multiple finalized markets where their outcome won
+- [x] Verify designated reporter can reclaim correct amount of REP on multiple finalized markets where their outcome won
-- [ ] Verify designated reporter can't reclaim REP on any finalized markets where their outcome lost
+- [x] Verify designated reporter can't reclaim REP on any finalized markets where their outcome lost

 ### Initial Reporters (i.e. reporters other than the designated reporter)